EXPRESSCLUSTER/SQLServer/SQLServer2022onWindows_en.md

 			- Target Resource: service_SQLServer
 			- Wait Time to Start Monitoring: 10
 				- *Note*
-					- Monitoring should be delay to start because the target database takes some seconds to become accesible after the instance service is started.
+					- Monitoring should be delay to start because the target database takes some seconds to become accessible after the instance service is started.
 If 10 seconds is not enough in your environment, please edit this parameter.
 			- Other settings: Default or as you like
 		- Monitor(special)
 			- Monitor Level: As you like
 			- Database name: Enter the database name to be monitored
 			- Instance: Enter the SQL Server instance name
-			- User Name/Password: Enter a user name and its password which is accessible to the databae to be monitored
+			- User Name/Password: Enter a user name and its password which is accessible to the database to be monitored
 			- Monitor Table Name: Default or as you like
 			- ODBC Driver Name: Select [ODBC Driver 17 for SQL Server]
 		- Recovery Action